alex1092/expo-firebase-auth-starter-code/README.md

 1. Clone this repo
 2. Run `yarn` to install dependencies
+3. set your environment variables in `.env` `mv .env.example .env`
-3. Run `yarn start` to start the Expo development server
+4. Run `yarn start` to start the app

 ## Features